 How to Mix Faux Painting Glaze

 Faux painting glaze, also called extender, is a translucent liquid that mixes with paint and coloring tints to create a see-through decorative finish for walls and furniture.
-Because glaze dries slower than paint, it allows time to manipulate the finish with a sponge or other faux painting tool to create these effects.
-Glaze painting is sometimes called broken color painting because the decorative designs are applied over a solid base color.
-The glaze designs allow the underlying paint to show through creating the impression of depth in the finish.
+Because glaze dries slower than paint, it allows time to manipulate the finish with a sponge or other faux finishing tool to create these effects.
+Glaze painting is sometimes called broken color painting because the decorative designs are applied over a solid base color and the top coating is patchy, allowing the underlying colors to show through.
+This effect create the impression of depth in the finish.

-There are several techniques used to create these finishes using tools like sponges, paper, rags, feathers and floppy brushes to move the glaze around and shape the design.
-These techniques range from very simple like sponging glaze over wall paint to complex procedures like this craft paper technique that use 2 or more colors of glaze to create more interest and dimension in the finish.
-Check the section at the bottom of this page for a list of faux painting techniques and links to how to create them for yourself.
+There are several techniques for creating these finishes using tools like sponges, paper, rags, feathers and floppy brushes to move the glaze around and shape the design.
+These techniques range from the very simple like sponging glaze over wall paint, to complex procedures like this craft paper technique that use 2 or more colors of glaze to create more interest and dimension in the finish.
+Check the section at the bottom of this page for a list of faux painting techniques and links to create them for yourself.

 Use a ratio of 1 part paint to 4 parts glaze to make a basic formula for most faux painting processes.
 You can use flat or glossy paint and have the color mixed by your paint supplier, or you can mix your own colors using the techniques described in the next section.
 While 1:4 is the basic ratio, some finishes like comb dragging may require a longer working time to blend the finish together properly before it dries.
 To slow drying in a case like this, add a bit more glaze to the mix, but don't go more than about a 1:6 ratio or the finish will not be as durable as needed to withstand normal traffic.

-To create a new color start with the primaries, and go from there to the get to the hue you want.
+To create a new color start with the primaries, and go from there to the get to the final color you want.
 First mix some paint to the primary colors you'll need, and then mix any secondary colors.
-When you have these you can mix any intermediate colors you want.
+When you have the secondaries, you can mix any intermediate colors you'll need.
 For example, to get the secondary color of orange, mix equal parts of yellow and red paint.
 To get the intermediate color of red/orange, mix your newly-made orange paint in with an equal part of the red paint.
 While these rules are helpful and necessary, they are not hard and fast.
 For example, you could vary the ratio here and get a red/orange that's closer to the orange side by using less than an equal part of red paint.
-Using your imagination like this you can create just about any color you're looking for.
+Once you have this final color darken it by adding a bit of lamp black.
+Lighten a color by adding a little white paint.
+Using this method and your imagination you can create just about any color you're looking for.

 Choosing Your Colors